 Senna has been seen by readers as, variously, cute if vain and ditzy through to cute but downright psychopathic, but that's not her really base-breaking feature.
 The trouble really blew up when she let Gary get drunk (arguably through carelessness and inattention rather than deliberately), and then seduced him.
 (To be fair, she was pretty drunk herself too.)
 This led to, let's say, a fair bit of debate on the boards over issues of consent and responsibility.
 Her transgender status confused the issue further, as Gary identifies as heterosexual; some readers doubted that he's willingly have sex with someone with a penis while he was sober, even if she did look like an international lingerie model, whereas others noted that he always seems to have found her very attractive when she was dressed, despite having seen that penis.

 "'Gently Caress' You" features, from the main characters, only Zii and Gary while any other appearing character in that episode never returns.
 It's solemnly focused in a revenge-based plot that has never been mentioned again in the comic.

-Similar with "Babes in Toyland", where the never-to-be-brought-up-again plot focuses on Zii and DiDi accidentally "breaking" one of Gary's Transformers and seeing what to do with it.
+Similarly, in "Babes in Toyland", the never-to-be-brought-up-again plot focuses on Zii and DiDi accidentally "breaking" one of Gary's Transformers and seeing what to do with it.
 Some consider this to be a payback to Zii for her actions in the previous Bizarro Episode.